 - Cinnamon: I use ground cinnamon in these cupcakes.

-- Start by making the buttercream so it has time to cool.
+STEP 1: Start by making the buttercream so it has time to cool.
 Cook the brown sugar, flour, cinnamon and milk until it’s thickened like custard.
 Cover it and set it aside to cool.

-- Add the egg and vanilla and beat until they’re fully incorporated.
+STEP 3: Beat in the butter and oil first, then add the egg and vanilla and beat until they’re fully incorporated.

-- Add the sour cream and milk and mix until they’re combined.
+STEP 4: Add the sour cream and milk and mix until they’re combined.

-- Scoop half of the cupcake batter into 14 lined cupcake tins (the 2 extra can wait if you only have one muffin pan).
+STEP 5: Scoop half of the cupcake batter into 14 lined cupcake tins (the 2 extra can wait if you only have one muffin pan).

-- Cover the batter with the cinnamon sugar and then fill the cupcake tins with the rest of the batter, filling them only about ¾ full.
+STEP 6: Cover the batter with the cinnamon sugar and then fill the cupcake tins with the rest of the batter, filling them only about ¾ full.

-- Bake for about 20 minutes, until slightly golden and the center springs back when you press on it.
+STEP 7: Bake for about 20 minutes, until slightly golden and the center springs back when you press on it.

-- Finish making the buttercream by whipping the butter until it’s pale and fluffy.
+STEP 8: Finish making the buttercream by whipping the butter until it’s pale and fluffy.
 Add the cooled custard in 3-4 increments and mix until it’s smooth.

 Just add 1-2 tsp of cinnamon and vanilla extract or vanilla bean paste at the end.
 Taste it and see if you want a stronger flavor.